gethomepage/homepage/docs/more/development.md

 ## Code formatting with pre-commit hooks

 To ensure a consistent style and formatting across the project source, the project utilizes Git [`pre-commit`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) hooks to perform some formatting and linting before a commit is allowed.
-That way, everyone uses the same style and some common issues can be caught early on.

 Once installed, hooks will run when you commit.
-If the formatting isn't quite right or a linter catches something, the commit will be rejected.
-You'll need to look at the output and fix the issue.
-Some hooks will format failing files, so all you need to do is `git add` those files again and retry your commit.
+If the formatting isn't quite right, the commit will be rejected and you'll need to look at the output and fix the issue.
+Most hooks will automatically format failing files, so all you need to do is `git add` those files again and retry your commit.

+See the [pre-commit documentation](https://pre-commit.com/#install) to get started.

 ## Service Widget Guidelines